ahandrewh teaches IAT-334interface design

 Conduct rules

-As the course will be purely online this term we will be offering an online chat service for students to make use of as part of the course.
+We will be offering an online chat service for students to make use of as part of the course.
 Sign-up for the service is available through the course Canvas site.

 Please treat our online interactions the same way you would in-person interactions.
 As a teaching team we are dedicated to providing a harassment-free experience for everyone in this class, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
 Harassment of any form is not tolerated.
 Sexual language and imagery is not appropriate in this class.